aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-other-files-to-pdf/_index.md

 <a name="csharp-convert-txt-to-pdf" id="csharp-convert-txt-to-pdf"><strong><em>Steps:</em> Convert TXT to PDF in C#</strong></a> |
 <a name="csharp-convert-plain-text-to-pdf" id="csharp-convert-plain-text-to-pdf"><strong><em>Steps:</em> Convert Plain Text to PDF in C#</strong></a>

-1. Use a _TextReader_ to read the whole text;
+1. Use a _TextReader_ to read the whole text.
-2. Instantiate [Document](https://reference.aspose.com/pdf/net/aspose.pdf/document/) object and add a new page in Pages collection;
+2. Instantiate [Document](https://reference.aspose.com/pdf/net/aspose.pdf/document/) object and add a new page in Pages collection.
-3. Create a new object of [TextFragment](https://reference.aspose.com/pdf/net/aspose.pdf.text/textfragment/) and pass _TextReader_ object to its constructor;
+3. Create a new object of [TextFragment](https://reference.aspose.com/pdf/net/aspose.pdf.text/textfragment/) and pass _TextReader_ object to its constructor.
 4. Add _TextFragment_ object as paragraph in _Paragraphs_ collection.
-If the amount of text is larger than the page, library algorithm automatically adds extra pages;
+If the amount of text is larger than the page, library algorithm automatically adds extra pages.
-5. Use **Save** method of [Document](https://reference.aspose.com/pdf/net/aspose.pdf/document/) class;
+5. Use **Save** method of [Document](https://reference.aspose.com/pdf/net/aspose.pdf/document/) class.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET